 While “rice crackers” may seem naturally gluten-free, Senbei are typically made with soy sauce which contains wheat flour gluten.
 I adapted this Senbei recipe to use gluten-free soy sauce (Tamari) to make them fully gluten-free without losing any flavor.

-My version makes a sweet and savory snackable cracker that takes just 35 minutes to make.
-If you have cravings for a salty, subtly sweet, and crunchy snack, this senbei recipe is for you!
+My version of these most popular snacks makes a sweet and savory snackable cracker that takes just 35 minutes to make.
+If you have cravings for a salty, subtly sweet, and crunchy snack, this classic senbei recipe is for you!

 Ingredient Notes